sportsdunia logo

 The Oval hosted the WTC 2023 final (Image credits: England Cricket official X account/@englandcricket)

 The Oval (Kennington Oval) in London is another historic gem among international cricket stadiums in England.
-With a seating capacity of 25,500 and compact boundaries around 230–250 feet, it has staged over 100 Tests, 70 ODIs, and 15 T20Is.
-The Oval is steeped in tradition.
+With a seating capacity of 23,500 and compact boundaries around 66-78 meters, it has staged 113 Tests, 82 ODIs, and 21 T20Is.
 From hosting England’s first-ever Test in 1880 to the legendary 2005 Ashes decider, where England reclaimed the urn after 18 long years.
-Known for its trademark gas holders and end-of-season pitch invasions, The Oval (established in 1845) is often mentioned in the same breath as Lord’s when debating the best and oldest cricket stadium in England.
+Known for its trademark gas holders and end-of-season pitch invasions, The Oval (established in 1845) is often mentioned in the same breath as Lord’s when debating the best and one of the biggest cricket stadium in England.

 Straight Boundary74–78 m